 In central Uganda, 77% of reported child abuse is rape against girls.

-Gender inequalities such as vulnerability to rape, sex with older men, and unequal access to education and economic opportunities make HIV-related risks especially acute for women and girls.
-(UNAIDS 2013)
+Gender inequalities such as vulnerability to rape, sex with older men, and unequal access to education and economic opporunities make make HIV-related risks especially acute for women and girls.

-Medical complications from pregnancy and childbirth are the leading cause of death among girls ages 15-19, worldwide.(girleffect.org)
+Medical complications during pregnancy and childbirth are the second leading cause of death globally among girls ages 15-19.

 When a girl has 7 or more years of education, she marries 4 years later and has 2.2 fewer children.
 (Center for Global Development 2009)